 - The global damage costs connected with ransomware attacks is estimated to reach $11.5 billion in 2019.
 (Cybersecurity Ventures)

-- It is estimated there will be a ransomware attack on businesses every 14 seconds by the end of 2019, up from every 40 seconds in 2016.
+- It is estimated there will be a ransomware attack on businesses every 14 seconds by the end of 2019, and every 11 seconds in 2021.
 This does not include attacks on individuals, which occurs even more frequently than businesses.
 (Cybersecurity Ventures)

 - 76% of businesses reported being a victim of a phishing attack in the last year.
 (Wombat Security)

 - Verizon reports that users in the U.S open 30 percent of phishing all emails, with 12 percent of those targeted by these emails clicking on the infected links or attachments.
 (Verizon)